4LB / 13LB / 26LB

 Dear Fellow Dog Lover,

-The food starts with very very low-ash buffalo that is EU approved.
+The food starts with very low-ash water buffalo that is EU approved.
 What does this mean?
-It means that the buffalo meat used in the Grain Free Red Meat Recipe has almost no ash (ground up bone and other stuff that has little to no nutritional value) and lots of high-quality protein and fat.
-EU-approved simply means that if an ingredient is not good enough for you to consume, it is not good enough to go in our food!
-Buffalo is then followed-up by Lamb and low-glycemic index, grain alternative ingredients, like chickpeas and lentils.
-We also added the Green-lipped Sea Mussel for natural joint and connective tissue health.
+It means that the water buffalo meat in the Grain Free Red Meat Recipe has almost no ash (ground up bone and other stuff that supplies little to no nutritional value) and lots of high-quality protein and fat.
+EU-approved provides piece of mind knowing that ingredients in the Grain Free Recipe are safe, ensuring no 4D animals are used.
+Water buffalo is then followed-up by Lamb and healthful grain alternative ingredients, like chickpeas and lentils.
+We also added the Green-lipped Sea Mussel.

 Lastly, like all of our diets, the Grain Free Red Meat Recipe is formulated without low-grade ingredients that are harder for your dog to digest and may be harmful to his health.
 Some of these ingredients include animal by-product meal, cheap fillers, any sort of gluten (e.g., corn gluten), and artificial preservatives, flavors, and colors.

-Buffalo Meal, Red Lentils, Green Peas, Chickpeas, Lamb Meal, Canola Oil, Carrots, Celery, Beets, Parsley, Lettuce, Watercress, Spinach, Tomato Pomace, Menhaden Fish Oil, Ground Flax Seed, Natural Flavor, Lecithin, Calcium Carbonate, Kelp Meal, New Zealand Green Mussel, Cranberries, Blueberries, Salt, D/L Methionine, Choline Chloride, Lactobacillus Acidophilus Fermentation Product Dehydrated, L-Lysine, L-Carnitine, Vitamin E Supplement, Glucosamine Hydrochloride, Ascorbic Acid, Biotin, Niacin Supplement, d-Calcium Pantothenate, Vitamin A Acetate, Riboflavin Supplement, Vitamin B12 Supplement, Thiamine Mononitrate, Pyridoxine Hydrochloride, Citric Acid, Vitamin D3 Supplement, Folic Acid, Potassium Chloride, Ferrous Sulfate, Zinc Sulfate, Zinc Proteinate, Iron Proteinate, Zinc Oxide, Copper Sulfate, Manganese Sulfate, Manganese Proteinate, Copper Proteinate, Manganous Oxide, Sodium Selenite, Calcium Iodate.
+Water Buffalo Meal, Red Lentils, Green Peas, Chickpeas, Lamb Meal, Canola Oil (Preserved with Mixed Tocopherols), Tapioca, Dried Tomato Pomace, Menhaden Fish Oil (Preserved with Mixed Tocopherols), Natural Flavor, Ground Flaxseed, Lecithin, Dried Carrots, Dried Spinach, Dried Blueberries, Dried Cranberries, Dried Kelp, New Zealand Green Mussel, Salt, DL-Methionine, Choline Chloride, Taurine, Monosodium Phosphate, L-Lysine, L-Carnitine, Vitamin E Supplement, Ascorbic Acid, Biotin, Niacin Supplement, d-Calcium Pantothenate, Vitamin A Acetate, Riboflavin Supplement, Vitamin B12 Supplement, Thiamine Mononitrate, Pyridoxine Hydrochloride, Citric Acid, Vitamin D3 Supplement, Folic Acid, Potassium Chloride, Ferrous Sulfate, Zinc Sulfate, Zinc Proteinate, Iron Proteinate, Zinc Oxide, Copper Sulfate, Manganese Sulfate, Manganese Proteinate, Copper Proteinate, Manganous Oxide, Sodium Selenite, Calcium Iodate, Lactobacillus acidophilus Fermentation Product Dehydrated.

 |Crude Protein (Minimum)||32.0%|